Azure-Samples/netappfiles-cli-nfs-sample/README.md

 1. Subscription needs to be enabled for Azure NetApp Files.
 For more information, please refer to [this](https://docs.microsoft.com/azure/azure-netapp-files/azure-netapp-files-register#waitlist) document.
 1. Resource Group created
 1. Virtual Network with a delegated subnet to Microsoft.Netapp/volumes resource.
 For more information, please refer to [Guidelines for Azure NetApp Files network planning](https://docs.microsoft.com/en-us/azure/azure-netapp-files/azure-netapp-files-network-topologies)
+1. Make sure [Azure CLI](https://docs.microsoft.com/cli/azure/install-azure-cli) is installed.
-1. Windows or Ubuntu terminal to run the script.
+1. Windows with WSL enabled (Windows Subsystem for Linux) or Linux to run the script.
+This was developed/tested on Ubuntu 18.04 LTS (bash version 4.4.20).
-1. Make sure you have jq command-line tool installed by using a package manager like apt and install it with a single command, please refer to [this](https://devdojo.com/bobbyiliev/how-to-work-with-json-in-bash-using-jq#installation)
+1. Make sure [jq](https://stedolan.github.io/jq/) package is installed before executing this script.

 # How the project is structured